 Coastal Management Policy (Public Lands)

-The purpose of the Draft Coastal Management Policy (Public Lands) is to guide and inform council’s coastal management activities on public land, including:
+The purpose of the Coastal Management Policy (Public Lands) is to guide and inform council’s coastal management activities on public land, including:

 - Capital Works

 - Development Assessment

 The policy’s main objective is the long-term protection, sustainable use and enjoyment of coastal public lands and assets.

 The SEMP provides a ten year action plan that describes key coastal processes along the Sunshine Coast and identifies council controlled assets that are exposed to current shoreline erosion threats.
 The SEMP addresses priority erosion issues at specific locations and recommends preferred management options that are underpinned by sound science, coastal engineering principles and community values.